About Banner

 In In re Commodity Exchange Inc., Gold Futures and Options Trading Litigation in the Southern District of New York, Quinn Emanuel was selected as co-lead class counsel by Judge Valerie E. Caproni of the S.D.N.Y. on behalf of investors harmed when a group of banks conspired to manipulate the market for gold and gold-related investments.
 Defendants included the panel banks that make up the “London Gold Fixing,” a daily process that was supposed to involve a competitive auction among the panel members.
 Instead, the complaint alleged the panel banks and their co-conspirators used a secretive, daily conference call as a platform for price-fixing, and asserts claims for violations of the Sherman and Commodity Exchange Acts on behalf of those who transacted in certain gold-related investments, including gold futures contracts traded on COMEX and other exchanges.
 Judge Caproni largely rejected Defendants’ motions to dismiss the complaint, which was primarily built upon an extensive economic analysis of prices around the Fixing.
 The decision is notable not only because of the Court’s determination that allegations based primarily on economic analysis rendered the claims plausible, but also because the Court rejected the attempts by the banks to have the factual allegations about price movements discarded under a Daubert-like level of scrutiny, and to posit innocent counter-explanations for the anomalies.
 Fact discovery concluded in 2021, and negotiated settlements totaling $152 million were reached with all defendants.
 The Court issued an order authorizing distribution of the settlement funds on September 18, 2023.

-Quinn Emanuel represents various plaintiffs in claims arising from major banks’ manipulation of the London Interbank Offered Rate (Libor).
+Quinn Emanuel represented various plaintiffs in claims arising from major banks’ manipulation of the London Interbank Offered Rate (Libor).
 Defendants are Libor panel banks, and include BofA, Barclays, Citi, Credit Suisse, Deutsche Bank, JPMorgan, RBC, RBS, and UBS.
 Plaintiffs allege that defendants deliberately suppressed Libor, which reduced the payments on and value of investments tied to Libor.
 Plaintiffs allege that defendants’ manipulation of Libor constituted fraud, breached the terms of certain contracts, interfered with others, and violated the Sherman Act.
 Our clients’ common law claims were upheld in part by the district court.
 The plaintiffs’ group, including our firm, also succeeded in convincing the Second Circuit to partially overturn the prior dismissal of the antitrust claims, putting the potential for treble damages back on the table.
-Since then, Quinn Emanuel has reached confidential settlements with most of the defendant banks on favorable terms.
-Our cases against the remaining defendants, alongside cases brought by other firms, are currently in the discovery phase after numerous claims survived the court’s multi-year pleading stage and/or were revived by the Second Circuit’s multiple rulings on these matters.
+Since then, Quinn Emanuel has reached confidential settlements with all of the defendant banks on favorable terms.

 We represented the Official Committee of Unsecured Creditors of Lehman Brothers Holdings Inc. (“LBHI”) as lead counsel litigating LBHI’s objections to claims by Citibank, N.A. and affiliates (“Citibank”) related to the close-out and valuation of tens of thousands of derivatives following Lehman’s bankruptcy in September 2008.
 Under governing ISDA Master Agreements, Lehman’s trading counterparties were directed to determine the value of their derivatives trades following Lehman’s bankruptcy.
 LBHI’s objections sought a significant reduction to the amounts claimed by Citibank, which totaled more than $2 billion, relating to approximately thirty thousand derivatives trades on a variety of grounds including that Citibank failed to act in a commercially reasonable manner when valuing the derivatives in question.
 Quinn Emanuel engaged in almost five years of fact and expert discovery involving more than 1.4 million documents, thirty expert witnesses, and approximately 170 fact and expert depositions in addition to briefing summary judgment and pre-trial motions.
 After 42 days of trial over the course of four months, at around the expected halfway point in trial, LBHI announced that it had reached a settlement with Citibank that will return $1.74 billion to Lehman’s creditors.
 On October 13, 2017, the Bankruptcy Court approved the settlement.